 Our articles have grouped these issues under the same seven headings as the NAO report – Commercial Strategy, Commercial Capability, Market Management and Sourcing, Contract Approach, Contract Management, Contract Lifecycle, and Transition and Termination.

-This article considers the two issues from the report that are related to Transition and Termination.
+This article considers the two issues from the report that are related to Transition and Termination in contract management.

 Issue #19 of 20: Think about the end of the contract up front